 My younger sister is planning on applying for cinema school at the end of next year.
-The entrance exam for the university she wants to go to is known to be quite difficult, so she is making a point to watch as many films as she can as a complement to the exam materials.
+The entrance exam for the university she wants to go to is quite difficult, so she is making a point to watch as many films as she can as a complement to the exam materials.

 My first suggestion was Swing Time.
-Since she she likes musicals, I thought she might enjoy it.
+Since she likes musicals, I thought she might enjoy it.
 She loved it, so we went for Top Hat.
 At some point, it was decided that we would watch all the films together as a "just sisters" activity.

 We got so much into the pair that we ended up going through all 10 of their films in just a few days.

 You may be wondering: What is so great about Fred and Ginger's films?

 The comedy is light and innocent but very effective.

 The conflict in most plots is simple and of easy resolution, lying largely in the constant and convenient misunderstandings among the characters, which pushes them into slightly absurd or sometimes totally bizarre situations.
 So misunderstanding is a word you're going to read often in this article.